Last updated on December 1st, 2022

 How does the offside rule apply when the goalkeeper is out?

-So long as the attacker is in line with or behind the second last opponent, he is in an onside position.
-If the goalkeeper runs out and 2 of his teammates behind him, his position does not affect the offside rule.
+So long as the attacker is in line with or behind the second-last opponent, he is considered to be in an onside position.
+If the goalkeeper runs out and 2 of his teammates are behind him, his position will not affect the offside rule, and won’t be used as a point of reference when the referee makes the offside call.

 You are in an offside position if you are ahead of the second-last opponent